-Day 3: Sunday 16 October, Syracuse - Noto - Syracuse
+Day 3: Sunday 15 October, Syracuse - Noto - Syracuse

 - Greek Theatre, Syracuse

 - Quarries prisons, Syracuse

 - 'Ideal City' of Noto: A spectacular 'Baroque stage set'

 - Palazzo di Lorenzo Castelluccio, Noto

-- Caravaggio's late masterpiece, The Burial of Saint Lucy, Syracuse

 Syracuse was probably the richest city in the Hellenic world.
 Although it did not control the whole of Sicily, which was made up of independent city-states, it was the major Greek city in the Western Mediterranean and in many ways outshone the Greek and Ionian cities which had originally colonised the island.
 This morning we will delve into Syracuse's past by visiting the archaeological complex of the great theatre.
 We will also visit the quarries where the stone used to build Syracuse was dug, and where the prisoners from the unsuccessful Athenian attack on the city during the Peloponnesian War (431-404 BC) were incarcerated.